-How to Change the Language of Apple Maps Labels
+How to Change the Language of Apple Maps Labels in iOS

 Bilinguals, polyglots, world citizens, foreign language students, and even travelers will be pleased to find that Apple Maps in iOS can be adjusted to show labels in local languages rather than always showing those locations labeled in English.
 This is a simple settings adjustment within Maps on any iPhone, iPad, or iPod touch, and it can make a world of difference for looking at locations, here is how to get it working:

 - Look under “Maps Labels” flip “Always English” to OFF